Rumic Theater

-Rumic Theater (高橋留美子劇場, Takahashi Rumiko Gekijō), or Rumiko Takahashi Anthology (高橋留美子傑作集, Takahashi Rumiko Kessakushū), is a Japanese manga collective composed of short stories written and illustrated by Rumiko Takahashi.
-New stories are published annually in Shogakukan's Big Comic Original magazine (and other Shogakukan magazines) since 1987.
+Rumic Theater (高橋留美子劇場, Takahashi Rumiko Gekijō), or Rumiko Takahashi Anthology (高橋留美子傑作集, Takahashi Rumiko Kessakushū), is a Japanese manga anthology series composed of one-shots written and illustrated by Rumiko Takahashi which are published annually in Shogakukan's Big Comic Original magazine since 1987.

 A 13-episode anime adaptation of these short stories was produced by TMS Entertainment and broadcast on TV Tokyo from July to September 2003, followed by the sequel series Rumic Theater: Mermaid Forest, adapting Takahashi's Mermaid Saga.
-A 2-episode Japanese television drama based on the stories was broadcast on NHK-BS Premium in July 2012.
+A two-episode Japanese television drama based on the stories was broadcast on NHK-BS Premium in July 2012.

 Media

 Manga

-The Rumic Theater are manga short stories published periodically by Rumiko Takahashi Shogakukan's Big Comic Original and other Shogakukan magazines since 1987.
-An English language collection by Viz Media was released in two volumes on June 5, 1996 and June 5, 1998, the first corresponding to the volume The Tragedy of P, but the second being a release of Rumic World's One or Double collection.
+Rumic Theater is a series of manga one-shots published annually by Rumiko Takahashi in Shogakukan's Big Comic Original since 1987.
+An English language collection by Viz Media was released in two volumes on June 5, 1996, and June 5, 1998.
+The first corresponding to the volume The Tragedy of P, but the second being a release of Rumic World's One or Double collection.

-Volume list
+Volumes

 Anime

 In June 2003, the July issue of Animage announced that an anime adaptation of Rumic Theater produced by TMS Entertainment and directed by Akira Nishimori would premiere on TV Tokyo on July 5, 2003.
 The series ran for 13 episodes until September 27, 2003.

 In North America, Geneon Entertainment licensed the series for English language release.
 They released the series on four DVDs from January 11 to July 19, 2005.